univention/nubus-directory-importer/README.md

-# Disclaimer - Work in progress

-The repository you are looking into is work in progress.
-It contains proof of concept and preview builds in development.

-The repository's content provides you with first insights into the containerized cloud IAM from Univention, derived from the UCS appliance.

-# LDAP directory synchronization with UCS
+# LDAP directory synchronization with Univention Nubus

-This component searches user and group entries via LDAP, e.g. in MS Active Directory or OpenLDAP,  and syncs the users and groups found via UDM REST API to UCS.
+This component searches user and group entries via LDAP, e.g. in MS Active Directory or OpenLDAP,  and syncs the users and groups found via the UDM REST API to Nubus.

 The synchronization always processes the full source data and thus does not have to maintain any local state.